 Personalized Cancer Treatment

-Cancer was diagnosed in about 1.5 million people in the United States in 2010.
-Despite this large number of people, the cancer experience varies from person to person.
-Advances in screening and earlier detection in some cancers have allowed more people to live longer overall and to live longer without progression of cancer.
-Advances in treatment have also led to increased survival rates, especially for people with more advanced disease.
+Cancer was diagnosed in more than 1.6 million people in the United States in 2012.
+And despite many common features among this large number of people, the cancer experience varies from person to person.
+Advances in screening and earlier detection have allowed more people to live longer overall and to live longer with cancer remaining stable (not progressing).
+New treatments have also led to better survival rates, especially for people with more advanced disease.
 Still, not every treatment is effective for every person.
 Why?

-The core of this content describes how biomarkers and targeted therapy — a new approach to cancer treatment — work together to personalize the management of several major types of cancer, primarily breast, colorectal, and non-small cell lung cancer.
-Because it is not possible to address every aspect of these topics, additional web site sources will be listed in each section where you can find more details to help you better understand the personalized treatment of cancer.
+This content describes how biomarkers and targeted therapy work together in the fight against several major types of cancer—primarily breast, colorectal and non-small cell lung cancer, as well as melanoma and some leukemias, lymphomas and sarcomas.
+Because it is not possible to address every aspect of these topics, you will be directed to websites where you can find more details to help you better understand the personalized treatment of cancer.

-People with newly diagnosed cancer are often fearful because they remember ordeals that family or friends went through with cancer.
+People with newly diagnosed cancer are often fearful because they remember what a family member or friend went through with cancer.
 But research advances have changed the cancer experience in many important ways.
-What doctors know today about cancer is worlds away from what they knew in your grandmother’s day.
+What doctors know today about cancer is worlds away from what they knew in your parents’ and grandparents’ day (see boxes).
+Learn all you can about your cancer and its treatment so that you can work with your doctor to select a treatment that is right for you.

 1. THEN...All tumors were thought to be the same.